krishna2206/poe-auth/README.md

 # poe-auth

-poe-auth cli is a command line tool to automate the obtention of a session cookie to use for https://poe.com.
+poe-auth is a command line tool to automate the obtention of a session cookie from [Quora's Poe](https://poe.com).

 ## Installation